terrytaylorbonn/terrytaylorbonn.github.io/sandbox.markdown

 [AI/tech stack sandbox overview](https://github.com/terrytaylorbonn/auxdrone/wiki/AI-tech-stack-sandbox-overview)

-New version of docs website for AI/tech stacks (using docusaurus) at [docs3.ziptieai.com](https://docs3.ziptieai.com) (will reroute to temp render URL).
+Latest version of docs website for AI/tech stacks (using docusaurus) at [docs3.ziptieai.com](https://docs3.ziptieai.com) (will reroute to temp render URL).
+Note that this is a test site with a lot of test pages.

 [About the author](https://github.com/terrytaylorbonn/auxdrone/wiki/About-the-author)